 Chris Blessinger, Treasurer

-Executive Director, Indiana Division of Youth Services
+Deputy Commissioner, Indiana Division of Youth Services

 Christine Blessinger serves as the Executive Director for the Division of Youth Services.
 Chris oversees all areas of the juvenile division to include; operations, case management, programs and re-entry.
 Chris began her career working for the Department of Correction in 2000 as a Psychiatric Social Service Specialist III at the Pendleton Juvenile Correctional Facility.
 She served as a Program Director 2 and was promoted to Program Director 1 at Pendleton Juvenile Correctional Facility.
 Chris was then promoted to Program Director/Assistant Director of the Division in 2008 where she was the State Coordinator for Performance Based Standards (PbS) and Community based Standards (CbS).
 She was also responsible or program implementation, Comprehensive Case Management and re-entry services before being promoted to the Chief Operations Director of the Division in 2014.
 Chris is a member of the Council of Juvenile Correctional Administrators (CJCA) and a member of the American Correctional Association (ACA).
 Chris is also a certified PREA auditor for juvenile facilities.
 Prior to working in corrections, Chris held positions of Youth Care Worker, Youth Manager and Case Manager at the Henry County Youth Center.
 Chris holds a Bachelor of Science degree in Criminology from Indiana State University.